ephemeraHQ/xmtp-inbox-web/README.md

 ### Wallet connections

-The XMTP Inbox app uses [RainbowKit](https://www.rainbowkit.com/) to enable users to connect a Coinbase Wallet, MetaMask, Rainbow, or WalletConnect-compatible wallet app.
+The XMTP Inbox app uses [RainbowKit](https://www.rainbowkit.com/) to enable users to connect a Coinbase Wallet, MetaMask, Rainbow, Trust Wallet, or WalletConnect-compatible wallet app.

-This app also uses [wagmi](https://wagmi.sh/) to supply an [ethers Signer](https://docs.ethers.org/v5/api/signer/).
-The XMTP message API client needs this Signer to enable the user's blockchain account to sign messages that create and enable their XMTP identity.
+This app also uses a [viem Account](https://viem.sh/docs/accounts/privateKey.html) interface to sign transactions and messages with a given private key.
+The XMTP message API client needs this Account to enable and sign messages that create and enable their XMTP identity.
 This XMTP identity is what enables a user to send and receive messages.

 Specifically, the user must provide two signatures using their connected blockchain account: